junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 And John's "I'm so proud of you, son."

 Sam climbs out of the mind hole and kicks Lucifer down.
-He turns, and finds Dean look at him with a small grin.
+He turns, and finds Dean looking at him with a small grin.
 "Heya, Sammy."

 <br>